Jwsonic/Jwsonic.github.io/content/projects/fiber.md

 ## The Fiber reality

-After scouring apartment listings in Austin and doing a bit of research it became clear that there were a few problems with my Google Fiber dream:
+After scouring apartment listings in Austin, and doing a bit of research, it became clear that there were a few problems with my Google Fiber dream:

-* Roll-out is only scheduled for specific areas of Austin
+* Roll-out was only scheduled for specific areas of Austin
-* None of these areas is a reasonable commute distance from where Jesyka's would be working
+* None of the areas were a reasonable commute distance from Jesyka's work
 * New areas were being added slowly

 Google provides an excellent [map of Fiber listings](https://fiber.google.com/cities/austin/apartments/) in Austin but there was no way to actually tell how often the listings were updated, if at all.
 Not to be deterred, I decided to write a webapp to track new Fiber listings, as they were added.

 ## Reverse engineering Google Fiber listings

-Using Chrome developer tools I was able to check network traffic on Google map and discovered that the data for all Fiber enabled apartments was being stored in a JSON file.
+Using Chrome Developer Tools, I was able to check network traffic on the Google Fiber map and discovered that the data for all Fiber enabled apartments was being stored in a JSON file.
 This JSON file was used by Google to build the apartment map on page load.

 Rather than use [inline linking](https://en.wikipedia.org/wiki/Inline_linking) for my webapp, I wrote a Go tool to fetch, parse, and store apartment data in a separate database on [Heroku](https://www.heroku.com/).
-This prevented page loads from my app causing additional traffic on Google servers.
-Heroku's background job scheduler runs the tool a few times a day, to avoid being the server stress mentioned earlier.
+This prevents page loads from my app causing additional traffic on Google servers.
+Heroku's background job scheduler runs the tool a few times a day, to avoid the server stress mentioned earlier.

-For the front end of the webapp I used AngularJS.
-The front end uses an ajax request to query the Heroku back end for JSON apartment data.
-The apartment data is then loaded into a table listing important information such as the name, address, and time the listing was added.
-Using AngulaJs' built in data filtering, users can search for listings by name or address.
+For the front end of the webapp, I used AngularJS.
+The front end uses an AJAX request to query the Heroku back end for JSON apartment data.
+The apartment data is then loaded into a table, which lists important information such as the name of the apartment complex, address of the apartment, and time the listing was added.
+Using AngularJS' built-in data filtering, users can search for listings by apartment name or address.

 ## Check it out